 After our city tour, we will go to the Backyard Café for lunch.
 This, as the name suggests, is a backyard that Chef has turned into an exclusive little hidden gem of a restaurant.
-You can sit under the arbour and sip unique blends of juice or enjoy a cold beer while taking in the sounds and smells of a delicious meal in the making.
+If you are interested, Chef will welcome you to join him as he prepares a wonderful meal prepared from the fruits and vegetables we bought in the market in the morning.
+Or you can just sit under the arbour and sip unique blends of juice or enjoy a cold beer, while taking in the sounds and smells of a delicious meal in the making.
 Once he is ready, we will start eating our way through the courses, remember to pace yourself as you will want to try it all.